Extractive is not Faithful: An Investigation of Broad Unfaithfulness Problems in Extractive Summarization: Automatic Evaluation

 \subsection{Meta-Evaluation Results}

 Table~\ref{table:meta-eval-res} shows the human-metric correlations.
-First, out of the five existing metrics, BERTScore in general works best and has small to moderate \cite{cohen1988} correlations with human judgment, while the other metrics have small or no correlations with human labels.
+First, out of the five existing metrics, BERTScore in general works best and has small to moderate \cite{cohen1988} correlations with human judgment, FactCC has a small correlation with incorrect discourse, and other metrics have small or no correlations with human labels.
 Considering the fact that all these five errors can also happen in abstractive summarization, existing faithfulness evaluation metrics apparently leave these errors behind.
-Second, the four sub-metrics of \exteval{} (\incorcoref{}, \incomcoref{}, \incomdisco{}, and \sentibias{}) all demonstrate better performance than other metrics at detecting their corresponding problems.
+Second, the four sub-metrics of \exteval{} (\incorcoref{}, \incomcoref{}, \incomdisco{}, and \sentibias{}) in general demonstrate better performance than other metrics at detecting their corresponding problems.
 Lastly, our \exteval{} has moderate to large \cite{cohen1988} correlations with the Overall judgment, which is greatly better than all other metrics.

-Table~\ref{table:system-level-res} in Appendix~\ref{app:meta-eval} shows the system-level and summary-level correlations of all metrics with human judgement.
-Our \exteval{} still has the best Pearson correlations with the Overall human score on both the system level and the summary level.
-See Appendix~\ref{app:meta-eval} for more discussions.
+Table~\ref{table:system-level-res} in Appendix~\ref{app:meta-eval} shows the system-level and summary-level correlations.
+Our \exteval{} still has the best Pearson and Spearman correlations with the Overall score on both the system level and the summary level.
+Please see Appendix~\ref{app:meta-eval} for more discussions.

+In addition, we evaluate \exteval{} on an existing meta-evaluation benchmark, SummEval~\cite{fabbri-etal-2021-summeval}.
+In particular, we use a subset of SummEval that has 4 extractive systems, and we take the average of their expert-annotated consistency scores as the gold human faithfulness scores and compute its correlation with \exteval{}.
+We find that \exteval{} achieves the best Spearman correlations, which demonstrates the good generalizability of \exteval{}.
+Please refer to Appendix~\ref{app:summeval} for more details.

 In summary, our \exteval{} is better at identifying unfaithful extractive summaries than the 5 existing metrics we compare to.
 Its four sub-metrics can be used independently to examine the corresponding unfaithfulness problems.
-In addition, the problems automatically found by \exteval{} can serve as useful hints for humans as well as near-extractive systems to fix the summary.